Syncdb vs MigrationJuly 4, 2014 · 3 Min Read · 0 Comment · In Django, Models

 python manage.py migrate your_app_label

-PS: syncdb is depricated from django 1.7, which will reduce the hassle of using syncdb and migration separately.
+PS: syncdb is deprecated from django 1.7, which will reduce the hassle of using syncdb and migration separately.